-- J. Marshall Dye III is founder, President and CEO of Insurance Applications Group, a technology-forward benefits design and marketing firm creating health insurance products for specific industries and employee groups.
+J. Marshall Dye III is President and CEO of Insurance Applications Group, a technology-forward benefits design, enrollment and communication firm creating health insurance products for specific industries and employee groups.
 For more insights and helpful information, visit the IAG Benefits Resources page.